neo4j-labs/neodash/README.md

 - Connect with us on the [Neo4j Discord](https://neo4j.com/developer/discord/).
 - Create a post on the Neo4j [Community Forum](https://community.neo4j.com/).

-> NeoDash is a free and open-source tool developed by the Neo4j community - not an official Neo4j product.
-If you have a need for a commercial agreement around training, custom extensions or other services, please contact the [Neo4j Professional Services](https://neo4j.com/professional-services/) team.
+> NeoDash Labs is a free and open-source tool developed by the Neo4j community - not an official Neo4j product.
+If you have a need for a commercial agreement around training, custom extensions or other services, please contact your [Neo4j Account Manager](hhttps://neo4j.com/contact-us/).